Church Life Weekly Newsletter

 Chancel Choir rehearsals are on Thursday evenings at 8:00pm in the church.
 All adults and teens who like to sing are welcome to join!!

-Please sign up for Coffee Hour, now known as FELLOWSHIP HOUR.
-There is a sign-up sheet in the Bert Keller Room.
+Please sign up for Coffee Hour, now known as FELLOWSHIP HOURThere is a sign-up sheet in the Bert Keller Room.
 Please use the sign-up sheet in the BKR or call the Church Office.
-Thank you to Jane Gunther, Marilyn Ike and Lenore Kurz for hosting on Sunday, March 23, 2025.
-Thank you to Marianne Pike for hosting on March 30.
-We are looking for volunteers for April 13 and 27.
-Thank you.
+Thank you to the Kim Family for volunteering on April 13th and to the United Women in Faith for volunteering on April 20th!
+Still looking for volunteers for May 11 and May 25!!

 The Evangelism Committee would like to thank our church family, extended family and guests for a wonderful and spirit filled 10th Annual Evangelism Prayer Breakfast.
 To God be the glory.
 We were blessed by the fellowship, songs, prayers, storytelling, scriptures, testimonies, meditation and more.
 The breakfast was super delicious.
 Also a big Thank You to the Scouts from Troop 109 and My Brother’s Keeper for setting up, kitchen help and serving.